Open-EO/openeo.org/documentation/1.0/datacubes.md

 ### Reduce

 The [`reduce_dimension`](https://processes.openeo.org/#reduce_dimension) process _collapses_ a whole dimension of the datacube.
 It does so by using some sort of **reducer**, which is a function that calculates a single result from an amount of values, as e.g. `mean()`, `min()` and `max()` are.
-For example we can reduce the time dimension of a timeseries by calculating the mean value of all timesteps for each pixel.
+For example we can reduce the time dimension (`t`) of a timeseries by calculating the mean value of all timesteps for each pixel.
 We are left with a cube that has no time dimension, because all values of that dimension are compressed into a single mean value.
-The same goes for e.g. the spatial dimensions: If we calculate the mean along the x and y dimensions, we are left without any spatial dimensions, but a mean value for each instance that previously was a raster is returned.
+The same goes for e.g. the spatial dimensions: If we calculate the mean along the `x` and `y` dimensions, we are left without any spatial dimensions, but a mean value for each instance that previously was a raster is returned.
 In the image below, the dimensions that are reduced are crossed out in the result.

 Think of it as a waste press that does math instead of using brute force.
 Given a representation of our example datacube, let's see how it is affected.